slidenerd/Fpam/README.md

 <ul>
 	<dl>
 		<dt>CONTENT</dt>
-		<dd>A postId contains several optional fields such as name, message, caption, description, link and the person who posted it (person is optional as well) which will be referred to henceforth as CONTENT</dd>
+		<dd>A postId contains several optional fields such as groupName, message, caption, description, link and the person who posted it (person is optional as well) which will be referred to henceforth as CONTENT</dd>
 		<dt>MESSAGE</dt>
 		<dd>A postId may or may not contain data for the json tag message which will be referred to henceforth as MESSAGE</dd>
 		<dt>LINK_CONTENT</dt>